unpsjb-rtsg/slack-freertos/examples/lpc1768/example3/README.md

 The example is similar to the example2, but uses the Tracealizer library to generate a detailed trace of the system execution.

-For default the example uses the *Snapshot Mode*, which keeps the trace in a buffer, allowing for saving a snapshots at any point by saving the RAM buffer.
+By default the example uses the *Snapshot Mode*, which keeps the trace in a buffer, allowing for saving a snapshot at any point by saving this buffer.

-To manually save a RAM dump using `pyocd-gdbserver` and `arm-none-eabi-gdb` debugger:
+For example, you could manually save a RAM dump starting `pyocd-gdbserver` with the LPC1768 board connected, and then executing the following commands using the `arm-none-eabi-gdb` debugger:

 ```bash
 $ arm-none-eabi-gdb